ricardoklein/zabbixtemplates/Template-Linux-App-MySQL/README.md

 Uses the ".my.cnf" file to setup user/password to access the database because I dont think its secure to send it as item parameter over the web. <br>

 ##This template includes:
-* Database names Low Level Discovery with prototype ítens for:
+* Database names Low Level Discovery with prototype items for:
  * Databases size
  * Databases number of tables
 * Transactions (insert, update, etc) statistics